 - Forward and rear-facing APAS obstacle avoidance

 If you want an affordable, portable drone with a better camera on board, the Mavic Air is for you.
-It includes many of the advanced features of DJI’s more expensive drones.
+It includes many of the advanced features of DJI’s more expensive drones with camera.
 The ability to shoot panoramic photos, for example.

 It has a 12mp camera that records 4K video.
 Mavic Air gives you the ability to create high-quality images and video.